jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

 ```

 - Place pattern case terminators `;;' in
-  their own lines to improves the visual flow
+  their own lines to improve the visual flow
   and make the action blocks stand out.

 ```